-The performance measure for PSU awards, which represent 50% of 2021 annual LTI compensation for our senior executives, is adjusted EPS growth as modified for executive compensation purposes and measured on a three-year annualized growth rate basis.
-The PSUs granted in 2020 and 2021 also include a modifier based on the Company's three-year TSR versus S&P 500[®] companies.
-Depending on our actual financial performance results, along with relative TSR performance for the PSUs granted in 2020 and 2021, 0% to 200% of the number of PSUs granted is delivered in shares of our common stock.
-The following tables provide the payout (as a percentage of target) for maximum, target and threshold performance levels for the 2021 and 2018 PSU awards, respectively.
-The Compensation Committee sets the performance levels after reviewing our financial strategy, the design of PSU awards at peer group companies and historical EPS growth data for the S&P 500[®] companies.
+The performance measure for PSU awards, which represent 50% of the 2022 annual LTI compensation for our senior executives, is adjusted EPS growth as modified for executive compensation purposes and measured on a three-year annualized growth rate basis.
+The PSUs granted since 2020 also include a modifier based on the Company's three-year TSR versus S&P 500® constituents.
+Depending on our actual financial performance results, along with relative TSR performance for the PSUs granted since 2020, 0% to 200% of the number of PSUs granted is delivered in shares of our common stock.
+The following tables provide the payout (as a percentage of target) for maximum, target and threshold performance levels for the 2019 through 2022 awards.
+The Compensation Committee sets the performance levels after reviewing our financial strategy, the design of PSU awards at peer group companies and historical EPS growth data for S&P 500® constituents.
 At the time of setting the target and determining the payouts at varying levels of performance for these awards, the Compensation Committee believed that achievement of the target for annualized adjusted EPS growth was a challenging goal.

-The payout of the 2021 and 2020 PSU awards will be determined as follows.
+The payout of the PSU awards granted since 2020 will be determined as follows.
 The payouts of PSU awards granted prior to 2020 will be determined with respect to the EPS performance factor only.

-The financial performance measures used in the PSU awards granted in 2021 are defined in "Definitions of Financial Performance Measures" on page 45.
+The financial performance measures used in the PSU awards granted in 2022 are defined in "Definitions of Financial Performance Measures" on page 47.

-Performance and Payout Levels for Our 2018 to 2021 PSU Awards
+Performance and Payout Levels for Our 2019 to 2022 PSU Awards

 The adjusted EPS growth measure for our PSU awards is shown in the following table.
-The three-year target for annualized adjusted EPS growth is 8% for our PSU awards granted in 2018 through 2020.
-In light of continued uncertainty in the business environment related to the COVID-19 pandemic, for the 2021 PSU award, the Compensation Committee set the three-year target at 7%, which recognizes a 6% growth target for 2021 and 8% for the remaining two years.
+The three-year target for annualized adjusted EPS growth is 8% for our PSU awards granted in 2019, 2020 and 2022.
+In light of uncertainty in the business environment related to the pandemic, for the 2021 PSU award, the Compensation Committee set the three-year target at 7%, which reflected a 6% growth target for 2021 and 8% for the remaining two years.

-Performance Level Performance Factor (as a % of target) Annualized Adjusted EPS Growth Maximum 200% Target plus 4 percentage points (or higher) Target 100% Target Threshold 50% Target minus 4 percentage points Below Threshold 0% Lower than target minus 4 percentage points
+Performance Level Annualized Adjusted EPS Growth Performance Factor (as a % of target) Maximum Target plus 4 percentage points (or higher) 200% Target Target 100% Threshold Target minus 4 percentage points 50% Below Threshold Lower than target minus 4 percentage points 0%